stdevPavelmc/mailad/Features.md

 [Return to index](Features.md#mailad-features-explained)

-## Manual alias to handle typos or enterprise positions
+## Manual Alias To Handle Typos Or Enterprise Positions

 Imagine you have a user whose email is velkis@domain.tld or jon@domain.tld; when that users handle verbally his emails there is a big chance that the sender use the most common names _(belkis is very common vs velkis which is not so much, john vs jon)_ and their emails will never reach your users.